minimapletinytools/WCBG/potatocbg/ecology.md

 ## Global Ecology
 Global pollution is quantified into a single variable: atmospheric carbon dioxide levels

 -increases based on job impact
 -recovers X/block per unit land based on that land's flora

 ## Land Ecology
-Land ecology is quantified into several variables which affect each other as well
+Per land ecology is quantified into several variables which affect each other

 #### pollution
 - recovers X/block